 Almaty – Astana train: 3 to 4 trains daily run between Almaty and Astana taking about 20 hours.
 Prices are 3000 tenge for platzkart, 5000 tenge for kupe and 10000 tenge for lyux.
 There is also 1 overnight train, the sleek Spanish-designed Talgo-Tulpar, which takes only 12 hours to arrive and makes only 3 stops en route.

 It’s a more European traveling experience: faster, more expensive, less spacious and plastic water coolers instead of samovars.
-It currently leaves from Almaty at 20.00 and from Astana at 19.25.
 Prices are 10000 tenge for platzkart, 15000 tenge for kupe and 20000 tenge for lyux.

 Almaty – Moscow: Train number 7 leaves on even days (2, 4, 6, 8,…) at 5.42 in the morning from Almaty, to arrive in Moscow about 80 hours later at 10.30 am.
 There is a restaurant carriage.
 The price is around 28000 tenge for platzkart, 46000 tenge for kupe and 90000 tenge for lyux.
-There is some uncertainty about what visas are needed for this train, since it dips in and out of Russia before entering definitely, but as far as we know, a single entry Kazakh visa and a single entry Russian visa suffice.
-We haven’t tested this out yet, though.
+There is some uncertainty about what visas are needed for this train, since it dips in and out of Russia before entering definitely, but as confirmed by travelers, a single entry Kazakh visa and a single entry Russian visa suffice.
+Please note, for the Aqtobe – Uralsk train, you do need a double-entry visa and a Russian visa.
+Better to take the bus there.

 Another, quicker option, is to take the fast train to Astana, and then hop on the Astana – Moscow service, which doesn’t have any border issues.
 From Moscow, train number 8 leaves at 22.50 on odd days (1, 3, 5,… but not on the 1st following the 31st!) from Paveletskaya station (don’t trust Wikitravel!) and arrives 3 days later at 6.40 am Almaty time.
 The route is Moscow – Saratov – Uralsk – Aqtobe – Aral Sea – Kyzyl Orda – Turkestan – Shymkent – Taraz – Almaty.